Trump's 'shithole' controversy hovers over Davos meeting

 It's unclear whether Trump will meet other African leaders at Davos, but President Emmerson Mnangagwa of Zimbabwe and Deputy President Cyril Ramaphosa of South Africa are among the attendees.

 Trump's comments set off a wave of diplomatic uproar from foreign leaders and their citizens, with Rwanda's foreign ministry describing them as "demeaning and unnecessary."
-South Africa, Haiti, Senegal, Ghana and several others summoned top US diplomats in their nations over the remarks.
+South Africa, Senegal, Ghana and several others summoned top US diplomats in their nations over the remarks.

 In an open letter to Trump, Bonang Mohale, CEO of Business Leadership South Africa, urged others to make a statement during the annual gathering.